stellar-deprecated/docs/learn/get-started/create-account.md

 ```
 </example>

-Now for last step: getting the account’s details and checking its balance!
+Now for the last step: Getting the account’s details and checking its balance!
 Accounts can carry multiple balances—one for each type of currency they hold.

 <example name="Getting account details">
 ```sh